vvaezian/vvaezian.github.io/Data-Structures-Implementations/Definitions.md

 level has the maximum number of nodes.
 - A **binary search tree** is a binary tree in which every node fits a specific ordering property: all left descendents <= n < all right descendents.
+- A **min-heap** is a complete binary tree where each node is smaller than its children.